-One of Sri Gurudev’s most senior devotees reveals the innermost yearnings that took her deep into Zen Buddhism as part of her Integral Yoga path.
-In this article, she shares her journey through personal stories, conversations with Swami Satchidananda and teaching parables.
+Padma Wick, one of Swami Satchidananda most senior students, reveals the innermost yearnings that took her deep into Zen Buddhism as part of her Integral Yoga path.
+In this article, she shares her journey through personal stories, conversations with Sri Gurudev, Swami Satchidananda, and teaching parables.

-Sri Gurudev (Swami Satchidananda) was my first teacher.
+Swami Satchidananda (Gurudev) was my first teacher.
 I felt completely drawn to him and his teachings and in 1970 moved into the New York IYI.
-In 1972, Gurudev sent me to the “Word Out of Silence” interfaith retreat to teach the Yoga classes.
-True to Gurudev’s interfaith teachings, there was a beautiful sharing of spiritual practices from wonderful teachers including Pir Vilayat, Br.
-David, Fr.
+In 1972, Gurudev asked me to accompany him to the “Word Out of Silence” interfaith retreat to teach Yoga classes.
+True to Gurudev’s interfaith teachings, there was a beautiful sharing of spiritual practices from wonderful teachers including Pir Vilayat Kahn, Br.
+David Steindl-Rast, Fr.
 Berry, Alan Watts, Ram Das and Swami Venkatesananda.
 It was an incredible and formative experience.
 Sazaki Roshi led daily zazen and held dokusan (audience with the teacher) every morning.
-Gurudev, Ram Das, and Alan Watts would all go and sit and we would join them for this meditation session.
+Gurudev, Ram Das, and Alan Watts sat zazen across from me and attended dokusan with Sazaki.

-At one point I decided to take Jukai (entering the path) and I asked Gurudev if it was okay.
-He said, “What none of you have understood is that all of this is Integral Yoga.”
+When I decided to take Jukai,“entering the stream,” I asked Gurudev’s blessings.
+He said, “What none of you have understood, is that all of this is Integral Yoga.”
 I felt Gurudev gave me the space to have the meditation part of my Integral Yoga practice to be through Zen practice.
-I think he nourished his students according to each temperament and taste.
+He nourished his students according to each temperament and taste.
 He could do that because he was so grounded in samadhi and so universal.
 I have never felt I was not doing Integral Yoga.
-I feel fortunate to have a core teacher as completely open and inclusive as Sri Gurudev.
-In my heart he continues to be incomparable and I feel fortunate because when I wanted to try something else it wasn’t something other than him.
+In my heart he continues to be incomparable and I am grateful that Zen practice has not been something other than Gurudev, Sri Swami Satchidananda.

 About the Author:

 Padma Wick met Sri Gurudev in 1970 and served as corresponding secretary at the New York IYI during its early days.
 Over the years she has taught Integral Yoga and contributed to Sri Gurudev’s interfaith service organizing several “Unity in Diversity” conferences.
-Padma has two grown sons, Ganesh and Muruga.
-She and her husband Vishnu live in Longmont, Colorado.
+Padma has two grown sons, Ganesh and Muruga, and three grandchildren.
+She and her husband, Vishnu, live in Longmont, Colorado.
 Padma regularly practices Zen with the Eon Zen Center in Boulder and meditates with the household at the San Francisco Integral Yoga Institute several times a year.

 (Photo at top: Sri Swami Satchidananda and Prabhasa Dharma Roshi enjoyed many interfaith programs together for over a decade.
 Pictured at Satchidananda Ashram-Yogaville East, late 1970s.